 On another occasion, we give a lift to an elderly man.
-He informs us that he is only going 6 kilometres.
-But when we have driven these 6 kilometres, he wants to go further.
-We pass our campsite, and, using sign language, we inform him that we have now driven 12 kilometres.
-Just 3 kilometres more, he says.
+He informs us that he is only going 6 km.
+But when we have driven these 6 km, he wants to go further.
+We pass our campsite, and, using sign language, we inform him that we have now driven 12 km.
+Just 3 km more, he says.
 All right, we can do him that favour.
-After a further 3 kilometres he still wants to continue, but by now we have had enough of him and his kilometres, so we stop the car and tell him to get out.
+After a further 3 km he still wants to continue, but by now we have had enough of him, so we stop the car and tell him to get out.
 He gets upset and starts shouting – what an ungrateful old bloke!

 A couple of days later, I want to drive into the mountains to learn, how far spring has advanced there by now.
 Once again, the car gets stuck in sand, but is pulled out by a passing tractor.
 A short distance further on, I feel that something is wrong.
 One of the rear wheels has become very hot.
 I presume that the brake was stuck, and continue on my way.
 Then I hear an ominous cracking sound from the wheel, and oil starts dripping out.

 Quite depressed, I walk back to our campsite.
 Arne, who is a mechanic by profession, joins me back to the car, and after a short examination he declares that one of the bearings has probably cracked.
 At a snail’s pace, we drive back to camp, and the following morning we continue to Aschur, luckily without further mishap.
 There is no mechanic here, so we must take the ferry across the strait to the town of Bandar Shah.